 A first search is performed in response to a received search query.
-The first search is based at least in part on a first portion of the search query.
-In the first search, a first set of content items are searched over to identify a first set of search results.
+The first search is based at least in part on the first portion of the search query.
+In the first search, the first set of content items is searched to identify the first set of search results.
 Each result in the first set of search results identifies at least one content item of the first set of content items.
-A second set of content items for performing a second search is determined based at least in part on one or more of the results in the first set of search results.
+The second set of content items for performing a second search is determined based at least in part on one or more of the results in the first set of search results.
 The second set of content items includes content items not included in the first set of search results.

-It’s easy to assume that when you enter search terms into Google’s search box that the results you see are from a single search, but this patent challenges that assumption.
+It’s easy to assume that when you enter search terms into Google’s search box, the results you see are from a single search, but this patent challenges that assumption.

 Imagine a site owner with a hotel in Los Vegas (an example from the patent), who strives to create the finest buffet on the Strip.
 He or she may spend a lot of time and effort creating a web page about that buffet, and expect it to rank well in search results on a search for [los vegas hotel buffet].
 When someone actually performs that search, Google might initially search for [los vegas hotel], and then search within the top results for that query for [buffet], and never return the page from our buffet owner who may have optimized for the longer term.

-Could the process described in this patent have an impact on long tail queries, and the sites that attempt to optimize for them?
+Could the process described in this patent impact long-tail queries, and the sites that attempt to optimize for them?